theawesomecoder61/Blacksmith/README.md

 ![Blacksmith icon](https://i.imgur.com/F3nfeLe.png)

 # Blacksmith
-Blacksmith is a tool for viewing, extracting, and converting textures, 3D models, and sounds from Assassin's Creed: Odyssey, Assassin's Creed: Origins, and Steep.
+Blacksmith is a tool for viewing, extracting, and converting textures, 3D models, and sounds from Assassin's Creed: Odyssey, Assassin's Creed: Origins, Assassin's Creed: Valhalla, and Steep.

 > **Note 1**: Blacksmith is NOT a repacker.